How To Apply

 Please schedule a J-1 Visa Interview appointment with your local US Embassy as soon your DS-2019 is processed and finished.
 If you are simultaneously applying for J-2 Visas for dependents, please be sure to inform the embassy representative, and ask what additional documentation you will need to bring to your appointment.
 Ideally, your visa appointment will be made for the nearest available date after the (expected) arrival of your finalized DS-2019 in the mail.
 You must bring the original signed copy of your DS-2019 to the J-1 Visa Interview.

-At least three days prior to the visa appointment, Exchange Visitors are required to pay a mandatory one-time SEVIS Fee online (https://www.fmjfee.com/i901fee/desktop/index.jsp?view= desktop) to the United States Department of Homeland Security (DHS).
+At least three days prior to the visa appointment, Exchange Visitors are required to pay a mandatory one-time SEVIS Fee online (https://fmjfee.com/i901fee/index.html) to the U.S. Immigration and Customs Enforcement Agency.
 You must print out and retain a copy of your SEVIS Fee payment receipt and present proof of payment at the J-1 Visa Interview.
 Please inquire with your local embassy regarding additional documentation needed for your interview.

 Once you are ready to book your flight, please send us your tentative flight dates, so that we can confirm that they are in compliance with your visa requirements.